copygirl/WearableBackpacks/README.md

 If you contribute to this repository, do keep in mind that your contributions will be treated the same.

+## For Modpack / Map Creators

+- Custom backpack size can be set using NBT tag `backpack:{size:[x,y]}`.
+- Custom armor value can be set using NBT tag `backpack:{armor:x}`.
+- Default backpack loot table `wearablebackpacks:backpack/default` can be overridden.

 ## Credits